madol-abraham/compressfile_and_folder/README.md

 ****Usage.****
 Clone Repository: Clone or download this repository to your local machine.

 Navigate to Directory: Using your terminal or command prompt, navigate to the directory where the script is located.

-Run Script: Run the script by executing the following command: python compress_file.py
+Run Script: Run the script by executing the following command: python compress_file.py.

-Enter Folder Path: When prompted, enter the folder path you wish to compress.
+Enter Folder Path: Please enter the folder path you wish to compress when prompted.

 Select Compression Type: Choose the desired compression type from the available options (zip, tar, tgz).

 Compression Process: The script will compress the specified folder into the selected compression type.
 Upon completion, it will display a message indicating the success or failure of the compression process.